LuigiCaradonna/isoviewer-for-helios-automazioni-cnc/README.md

 ## Features
 - Import multiple files at once
 - Possibility to specify the working area size
-- The path automatically fits the visible area
+- The drawn path automatically fits the visible area
-- Option to automatically regenarate the drawing on main window resizing to fit the new size of the visible area
+- Option to automatically regenarate the drawing, when the main window is resized, to fit the new size of the visible area
 - Calculation of the distance traveled both for repositionings and millings
 - Estimate of the working time given the speed of the tool (not reliable)